Other Vehicle Registrations in Ohio

 Snowmobiles are categorized as self-propelled vehicles that are steered by skis, caterpillar treads, or runners, and are meant to be used mostly on ice or snow.

-An APV is defined as a self-propelled vehicle that is steered by wheels or caterpillar treads, and is designed primarily for cross-country travel on land or water.
+An all-purpose vehicle (APV) is defined as a self-propelled vehicle that is steered by wheels or caterpillar treads, and is designed primarily for cross-country travel on land or water.

 While this definition is not meant to include utility vehicles or even things like golf carts, it does include all-terrain vehicles, trail bikes, mini-bikes, all-season vehicles, or vehicles that operate on a cushion of air.

 An off-highway motorcycle (OHM) or all terrain vehicle (ATV) is classified as a bike that is meant to be used primarily on land, other than a highway or street.

 To operate an APV, OHM, or snowmobile on the state's public land or waterways, you'll need to have a current operator, probationary, or commercial driver's license.

 If you're under 16 years old, you'll also need to have a licensed driver who is at least 18 years old with you.

-The state allows unlicensed riders younger than 16 years old to use these vehicles on state-controlled land, if they are with a currently-licensed parent or guardian who is over 18 years old.
+The state allows unlicensed riders younger than 16 years old to use these vehicles on state-controlled land, if they are with a currently-licensed parent or guardian who is at least 18 years old.

 All the specialty vehicles we've discussed will need to be registered.
 However, only APV and OHM owners will need to have a title, too.
 And, the title must come first.